ms609/revbayes/help/md/srMinESS.md

 Low ESS values represent high autocorrelation in the chain.
 If the autocorrelation is higher, then the uncertainty in our estimates is also higher.

+As the ESS aims to quantify the size of a posterior sample, this measure is particularly useful after runs are known to have converged, i.e. once other criteria indicate that the burnin phase of an analysis is complete.

 The MCMC run will terminate once all parameters in every log file meet the ESS threshold.
 As such, performing additional runs will not decrease the number of generations required to meet the ESS threshold – even though it will increase